 Use the asterisk to find any string of characters.

-Suppose we want to find text in the table which starts with the letter ‘j’ and ends with the letter ‘n’.
-So, in the Find and Replace dialog box, we enter ‘j*n’ in the find what box, then click on Find All.
+Suppose we want to find text in the table which starts with the letter’ j’ and ends with the letter ‘n’.
+In the Find and Replace dialog box, we enter ‘j*n’ in the Find What box, then click on Find All.

-Suppose we want to find text in the table which starts with letter ‘k’ and ends with letter ‘n’ with a single character between them.
-So, in the Find and Replace dialog box, we enter ‘k?n’ in the find what box.
+Suppose we want to find text in the table that starts with the letter’ k’ and ends with the letter ‘n’ with a single character.
+So, in the Find and Replace dialog box, we enter ‘k? n’ to find what box.
 Then click on Find All.

-- We can find text or number by changing settings in the Within, Search and Look in box according to our need.
+- We can find text or numbers by changing settings in the Within, Search, and Look in the box according to our needs.

 - To search for cells that contain just the characters you typed in the Find what box, select the Match entire cell contents checkbox.
-Example, we have a table of some cars’ names.
+For example, we have a table of some cars’ names.
 Type ‘Creta’ in the Find What box.

-- Then it will find cells which contain exactly ‘Creta’ and cells that contain ‘Cretaa’ or ‘Creta car’ will not be found.
+- It will then find cells containing exactly ‘Creta’, and cells containing ‘Cretaa’ or ‘Creta car’ will not be found.

 - If you want to search for text or numbers with specific formatting, click Format, and then make your selections in the Find Format dialog box according to your need.

-- Let us click the Font option and select the Bold and click OK.
+- Let us click the Font option, select the Bold, and click OK.

 - Then, we click on Find All.